WaylonWalker/waylonwalker.com/pages/til/nvim-telescope-custom-command.md

 Adding more arguments can be done by comma separating them as shown in the example below.
-This command will run the silver-searcher, search for all occurances of nvim inside of a markdown file, and return only the filepaths so Telescope can pick from them.
+This command will run the silver-searcher, search for all occurences of nvim inside of a markdown file, and return only the filepaths so Telescope can pick from them.

 ```vim